N$^3$LO Quadratic-in-Spin Interactions for Generic Compact Binaries

 \subsection{Specialized Hamiltonians}

 In this section we derive specialized Hamiltonians by gradually constraining the kinematics, and using simplified notation to obtain distilled expressions, see also e.g.~\cite{Levi:2014sba,Kim:2022pou}.
-First we remind various conventional mass quantities of the binary: total mass $m \equiv m_1+m_2$, mass ratio $q \equiv m_1/m_2$, reduced mass $\mu \equiv m_1 m_2 / m$, and symmetric mass ratio $\nu \equiv m_1 m_2/m^2 = \mu/m = q/(1+q)^2$.
-All variables are then rescaled to be dimensionless, with $Gm$ and $\mu$ for the length and mass units, respectively, and where the dimensionless variables are then all denoted by a tilde.
+First we remind various conventional mass quantities of the binary: total mass $m \equiv m_1+m_2$, mass ratio $q \equiv m_1/m_2$, reduced mass $\mu \equiv m_1 m_2 / m$, and symmetric mass-ratio $\nu \equiv m_1 m_2/m^2 = \mu/m = q/(1+q)^2$.
+All variables are then rescaled to be dimensionless, with $Gm$ and $\mu$ for the length and mass units, respectively.
+The dimensionless variables are then all denoted by a tilde.